CMSgov/price-transparency-guide/README.md

 If multiple plans are to be included in a single file, a `table-of-contents` file will be required.
 The naming standard will be applied to the `table-of-contents` file and both the `in-network` and `allowed-amounts` files will not have any naming standards.

 The following is the required naming standard for the `table-of-contents` file: `<YYYY-MM-DD>_<payer or issuer name>_index.<file extension>`
-For payer or issuer's names that have spaces, those spaces would be replaced with dashes `-`

-Only alphanumeric characters are allowed in the file name.
-No special characters such as `'` are allowed.
-Special characters are either to be removed completely or replaced with `-`.

 For example, the following would be the required naming for CMS building a JSON file that includes Medicare and Medicaid plans:
 * `2020-01-05_cms_index.json`